KurtzmanLab/SSTMap/_posts/2017-05-03-simple-examples.md

 published: true
 ---

 `SSTMap` provides two main approaches for mapping water structure and thermodynamics on to solute surfaces, such as protein binding sites, the hydration site analysis (HSA) and Grid Inhomogeneous Solvation Theory (GIST).
 The theory behind these approaches are described in several publications (see References).
 Here we provide selected examples and discuss some practical aspects of running HSA and GIST calculations, through `run_hsa` and `run_gist`, respectively, which are the main command-line tools in `SSTMap`.
-This tutorial only shows examples of preparing and running the calculations.
+For a detail list of command-line arguments to these programs and the MD trajectory requirements, see the bottom of this page.
+This tutorial focuses the commands for running calculations.
 For a detailed description of the outputs genrated by these programs, see this [post](http://sstmap.org/2017/05/09/undestanding-output/).
 <!--more-->
-## MD Trajectory Requirements for `SSTMap`

-SSTMap calculations require an explicit solvent molecular dynamics trajectory with restrained solute.
-While `SSTMap` is  agnostic of the water model used, however, it has been tested only for `TIP3P`, `TIP4P`, `TIP4P-Ewald`, `TIP5P` and `OPC` models.
-This list will be updated as we test more water models.
-Also note that currently only simulation run in orthorhombic periodic boundary conditions are supported.
-We intend to provide support for non-orthorhombic periodic boundary conditions in future.
-The simulations can be generated in one of the following packages: [Amber](http://ambermd.org/), [Charmm](https://www.charmm.org), [Gromacs](http://www.gromacs.org/), [NAMD](http://www.ks.uiuc.edu/Research/namd/), [OpenMM](http://openmm.org/) and [Desmond](https://www.deshawresearch.com/resources_desmond.html).
-This list is based on simulation packages that are supported by [MDTraj](https://mdtraj.org) and [ParmEd](http://parmed.github.io/ParmEd/html/index.html), both of which are dependecnies of SSTMap.
-It's however, possible to expand the applicability of SSTMap calculations even beyond these packages, as long as the trajectory and toplogy formats can be converted to those currently supported (See the Desmond example for this apporach).
-In the following, we provides example of `SSTMap` commands for different MD packages.
-For a detail list of command-line arguments to `run_hsa` and `run_gist`, see the bottom of this page.

 ### Amber
 ```bash
 $ run_hsa -i testcase.prmtop -t md100ps.nc -l ligand.pdb -s 0 -f 100 -o testcase

 $ run_gist -i testcase.prmtop -t md100ps.nc -l ligand.pdb -g 20 20 20 -s 0 -f 100 -o testcase
 ```
 Since amber prmtop file contains both non-bonded parameters and topology information for the system, therefore, you can leave out the `-p` flag, which is used to specify additional parameter files.
 ### Charmm/NAMD
 The `-p` flag is mandatory for (Charmm, NAMD, Gromacs).
 For these package, in order to obtain non-bonded parameters for energy calculation, additional files are required by the underlying `Parmed` parsers.
 For example, the commands for a Charmm simulation would be as follows: